leabrodyheine/Water-Pump-Status-Prediction/README.md

 ### Running Part 2
 For hyperparameter optimization, run the `part2.py` script.
 It uses Optuna to find the best hyperparameters for different classifiers.

-### Data
+## Data
 The dataset for this project is sourced from the DrivenData competition Pump it Up: Data Mining the Water Table.
 It consists of training data (input features and labels) and test data (input features only).

-### Preprocessing
+## Preprocessing
 Various preprocessing steps are implemented, including handling categorical features, dealing with missing values, scaling numerical values, and dealing with datetime features.
+For categorical features, I use three types of encoding: O
+- OneHotEncoder
+- OrdinalEncoder
+- TargetEncoder

-For categorical features, we use three types of encoding: OneHotEncoder, OrdinalEncoder, and TargetEncoder.
-For numerical features, we consider two options: no scaling and StandardScaler.
+For numerical features, I consider two options: no scaling and StandardScaler.

-### Machine Learning Models
+## Machine Learning Models
 I evaluate the performance of five families of machine learning models:

-Logistic Regression
+- Logistic Regression
-Random Forest Classifier
+- Random Forest Classifier
-Gradient Boosting Classifier
+- Gradient Boosting Classifier
-Histogram-based Gradient Boosting Classifier Multi-layer Perceptron Classifier
+- Histogram-based Gradient Boosting Classifier
+- Multi-layer Perceptron Classifier

-### Hyperparameter Optimization
+## Hyperparameter Optimization
 The project uses Optuna for hyperparameter optimization.
 The optimization process includes defining the configuration space and evaluating the performance using cross-validation.